 Other Funding Options

 If it is not possible to secure a contribution towards a client’s legal fees, other funding options are often available.
 Where spouses do not earn a significant income personally and do not have access to family assets, there are a number of ways to fund legal fees.
-Read more here.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Read more here.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.